 On 1 October, a backlog pay-out with a small volume is made for the second semester 2020 will be made in the Phono VR category (reproduction of musical works on physical sound recordings or media carriers).
 The main distribution for this usage period has already been made on 1 July 2021.

-All important information about pay-outs in the online categories; category Phono VR; distributions from abroad and pay-outs regarding the rating and assessment procedures and pension schemes, and supplementary distribution in the categories Live and Public Performance
+All important information about pay-outs in the online categories, category Phono VR, distributions from abroad, pay-outs regarding the rating and assessment procedures and pension schemes, and supplementary distribution in the categories Live and Public Performance

 GOP, GOP VR; MOD D, MOD D VR; MOD S, MOD S VR, VOD D, VOD D VR; VOD S, VOD S VR